bertobob/Margorak/README.md

 The frontend uses Angular Signals for shared game state and dedicated handlers for different map interaction types.

+The repository currently includes a pre-populated SQLite demo database.

 ## Project Scope

 Margorak is currently designed as a local single-player prototype.